savonet/book/audio.md

 ```

 Here, our `next` function executes the above script `next-song`, using the
-function `get_process_lines` which returns the list of lines returned by the
+function `process.read.lines` which returns the list of lines returned by the
 script.
 We then take the first line with `list.hd` and create a request from
 from it using `request.create`.
 As a variant, suppose that the next song to be
 played is present in a file named `song`.
 We can play it as follows: